 Scottish Government website which aims to help businesses assess their exposure to Brexit-related risks & highlight areas they need to plan for.

 A Leading Independent Scottish Law Firm

-Harper Macleod is a leading independent Scottish law firm with offices in Glasgow, Edinburgh, Inverness, Lerwick and Thurso, offering a full range of commercial and personal legal services across Scotland, the UK and further afield.
+Harper Macleod is a leading independent Scottish law firm with offices in Glasgow, Edinburgh, Inverness, Thurso, Elgin and Lerwick offering a full range of commercial and personal legal services across Scotland, the UK and further afield.

 At Harper Macleod, it's all about you, not us.
 We put your needs at the heart of everything we do.
 We believe that your success determines our success and because no two clients are the same to

 us, we'll work harder than anyone else to understand your needs and objectives.
 You need problem solvers and advisers, not just lawyers.
 Our inquisitive nature means you can be sure we'll get under the skin of your business or personal related matter and provide you with an effective solution.